corefixhq/docs/docs/web-standalone-usage.md

-# DeepTraq Web Scanner — Standalone Usage
+# CoreFix Web Scanner — Standalone Usage

-Run the DeepTraq web security scanner directly on any machine with Docker installed.
+Run the CoreFix web security scanner directly on any machine with Docker installed.
 It performs DAST (Dynamic Application Security Testing) against a live URL — no source code required.

 ---